mycelium-ethereum/perpetual-pools-contracts/documentation/contract-reference.md

 - `quoteToken` The address of the digital asset that the pool is demarcated in

 ## LeveragedPool
 Manages the short and long pairs of a pool.
+This is the contract most users will be interacting with as they commit to deposit and withdraw.
 ### Events
 #### PoolInitialized
 ```